kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 passed through the South of France in the most intense cold: at Avignon the Rhone was frozen from bank to bank, and the fountains at Marseilles were turned into masses of icicles.
-On January 8th we sailed for Egypt, on board the Messageries Imperiales’ steamer ߵPort Saidߴ with a miscellaneous batch of passengers, including two French officers who were going to Abyssinia, two directors of the Suez Canal, Gerome the painter, the Viceroy of Egypt’s dentist, two missionary ladies bound for Jerusalem, and a party of Algerine Arabs on
+On January 8th we sailed for Egypt, on board the Messageries Imperiales’ steamer ❛Port Said❜ with a miscellaneous batch of passengers, including two French officers who were going to Abyssinia, two directors of the Suez Canal, Gerome the painter, the Viceroy of Egypt’s dentist, two missionary ladies bound for Jerusalem, and a party of Algerine Arabs on